 Respondents were asked by YouGov, ‘Do you have a religious denomination?’ with responses coded as listed in the following worksheets.
 They were also asked, ‘How much do you like or dislike each of the following parties?‘ where 0 represented ‘strongly dislike’ and 10 ‘strongly like’.
 Those responding ‘don’t know’ were excluded from our analyses.

-We took a simple mean for each religious group for each wave, reported in the following worksheets and reported with 95% confidence intervals.
+We took a simple mean for each religious group for each survey wave, reported in the following spreadsheet with 95% confidence intervals.

 The spreadsheet is available here, summarising party liking by religious affiliation by survey wave.